Gotta Go Fast!

 This page will not try to quantitatively prove that Futhark is the fastest language ever.
 Instead, it merely attempts to give an intuition of where Futhark lies in the performance space.
 This is done by comparing performance on fairly simple programs to hand-written implementations or other high-quality GPU languages or libraries.
 Unfortunately, such comparisons mostly exercise the efficiency of basic language constructs.
 These programs are too small and simple to benefit from the ability of the Futhark compiler to significantly restructure the original program and its data representations through loop fusion and the like.
 More comprehensive benchmarks can be found in our various papers.

 The graphs show input size on the x-axis, and the resulting runtime in microseconds on the y-axis.
 All runtimes are averaged over a hundred runs.
 For reference, we also include the runtime for Futhark compiled to sequential CPU code.
 The benchmarking setup and code can be found here.
+There is also the full Futhark benchmark suite and its dashboard, which shows performance changes over time.

 This program simply sums an array of integers.
 We compare the Futhark code to Thrust, a C++ library developed by NVIDIA (now maintained as an open source project) for GPU programming in a high-level STL-like style.
 This program resides in a Thrust sweet spot, as it can be expressed as a single reduction with a simple operator.
 Thrust has well-implemented basic primitives, which means that matching it in performance on simple programs is a satisfying result.
 The sequential runtime is for Futhark code compiled to sequential CPU code.